 Free

-If you would like to participate in the procession we ask you to bring your own enclosed candle lantern – real candles only – no flashlights or LED lights in the procession, please.
-The procession will begin at North Bridge Visitor Center, 174 Liberty Street, Concord MA.
-From there we will march down the quarter-mile path to the North Bridge where the ceremony will occur.
+If you would like to participate in the procession, please bring your own enclosed candle lantern – real candles only – no flashlights or LED lights in the procession, please.
+Gather at 7:30 pm in front of North Bridge Visitor Center to join in the lantern light procession, 174 Liberty St, Concord, MA.
+From there, we will march down the quarter-mile path to the North Bridge, where the ceremony will occur.
 Participants are welcome to wear 18th-century clothing if they choose, but please do not bring muskets.
 Parking is available at the North Bridge Visitor Center at 174 Liberty Street, Concord, MA and the North Bridge Parking Lot at 280 Monument Street, Concord, MA.
 Please refer to the park event listing for any updates.

 Support Patriots’ Day at Minute Man

-Please consider joining the Patriots’ Day 250th Anniversary Leadership Circle with a donation of $500 or more.
-Your gift will support and enhance Patriots’ Day activities now through the 250th anniversary in 2025.
+Please consider giving $250 for the 250th!
+Your gift will support the park, volunteer reenactors, and Patriots’ Day activities now through the 250th anniversary.

 Make a secure donation through Paypal: